 The word was out.
 STIC was getting it out with radio, press, media coverage.
-Event posters went up over Binghamton’s Eastside.
+Event posters went up over Binghamton’s East side.
 Corporate sponsors partnered with STIC pledging donations, along with private businesses and individuals.
-STIC staff joined volunteers from the community, Binghamton University and Broome Community College to fill our “scare-actors” roster.
+STIC staff joined volunteers from the community, including Binghamton University and Broome Community College, to fill our “scare-actors” roster.
 The halls were opened with ghosts, goblins, were-wolves, witches, the dead and undead, clowns, and all manner of bone chilling alter egos.
-For eight nights we howled as over two thousand people came though our doors to see what it was in STIC’s basement.
+For eight nights we howled as over two thousand people came though our doors to see what was in STIC’s basement.

 Our 2nd annual Haunted Halls of Horror had not only been a popular success, we had surpassed the board investment to return a significant contribution to fund STIC programs.